pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ---|-----------------------------------------------------------------
 ```

 In this example, for the RHEL 8 content view we need repository IDs 2, 3 and 4.
-Your ID list maybe different.
+Your ID list may be different.
 ```
 # hammer content-view update --repository-ids 2,3,4 --name "cv-rhel8-prem-server" --organization "Operations Department"
 Content view updated.